I’m about to reveal a list of the best Lightroom plugins used by professional photographers.

 LR/Instagram is free to use, but eventually, you’ll need to register via the Lightroom plug in manager.
 The fee is only US$10.

 Note: Instagram has recently changed its protocol and the LR/Instagram plugin is currently undergoing updating.
 You might want to wait a while before trying it.

 Adobe Lightroom has a rather limited capacity for working with multiple exposures, so if you want to blend different images together without leaving Lightroom LR/Enfuse just might do the trick.

 You can use LR/Enfuse to create a more natural-looking image with a greater dynamic range than a single exposure offers.
-You can also use it for focus stacking, or to blend a number of night photography images together to get a long exposure look and feel.
+You can also use it for focus stacking in Lightroom, or to blend a number of night photography images together to get a long exposure look and feel.

 LR/Enfuse is free to use, but for full functionality, the developer asks for a donation to support the plugin’s development.